- Explain the endosymbiotic theory for the origin of eukaryotes

 - Human pathogens and parasites: A pathogen is anything that causes disease.
 Parasites live in or on an organism and harm the organism.

-- Plasmodium Species: Members of the genus Plasmodium must colonize both a mosquito and a vertebrate to complete their life cycle.
+- Plasmodium Species: Members of the genus Plasmodium cause malaria; they must colonize both a mosquito and a vertebrate to complete their life cycle.
 In vertebrates, the parasite develops in liver cells and goes on to infect red blood cells, bursting from and destroying the blood cells with each asexual replication cycle.
 Of the four Plasmodium species known to infect humans, P. falciparum accounts for 50 percent of all malaria cases and is the primary cause of disease-related fatalities in tropical regions of the world.

-- Trypanosomes: Trypanosoma brucei, the parasite that is responsible for African sleeping sickness, confounds the human immune system by changing its thick layer of surface glycoproteins with each infectious cycle.
+- Trypanosomes: Trypanosoma brucei, the parasite that is responsible for African sleeping sickness, escapes immune detection by changing its thick layer of surface glycoproteins with each infectious cycle.
 The glycoproteins are identified by the immune system as foreign antigens, and a specific antibody defense is mounted against the parasite.
 However, T. brucei has thousands of possible antigens, and with each subsequent generation, the protist switches to a glycoprotein coating with a different molecular structure.
 In this way, T. brucei is capable of replicating continuously without the immune system ever succeeding in clearing the parasite.
 Without treatment, T. brucei attacks red blood cells, causing the patient to lapse into a coma and eventually die.

 - Plant pathogens and parasites: Plant pathogens and parasites negatively impact plant health in ways that can immediately impact humans through destruction of food crops:

-- Phytophthora infestans is responsible for potato late blight, which causes potato stalks and stems to decay into black slime.
+- Phytophthora infestans is responsible for a disease called potato late blight, which causes potato stalks and stems to decay into black slime.
 Widespread potato blight caused by P. infestans precipitated the well-known Irish potato famine in the nineteenth century that claimed the lives of approximately 1 million people and led to the emigration of at least 1 million more from Ireland.

 - Plasmopara viticola parasitizes grape plants, causing a disease called downy mildew.
 Grape plants infected with P. viticola appear stunted and have discolored, withered leaves.
 The spread of downy mildew nearly collapsed the French wine industry in the nineteenth century.